 Eligibility for the RGTP is on the basis that the trainee is either currently enrolled, or working towards enrolment on a general practice training pathway during the rural Generalist Foundation Year.
 Proof of enrolment is required prior to commencement of the advanced skills training year.
 Trainees may be enrolled in the AGPT, RVTS or ACRRM independent pathway.

 The majority of AST positions are allocated to trainees already on the NSW Rural Generalist Medical Training Program who are eligible to progress to the AST year.
 Only vacant AST positions are available for lateral entry to the NSW Rural Generalist Medical Training Program.
 Only vacant advanced skills training positions will be available for lateral entry to the NSW Rural Generalist Medical Training Program.
-These positions are advertised each year as part of the NSW Junior Medical Officer Recruitment Campaign that opens 19 July 2018.
+These positions are advertised each year as part of the NSW Junior Medical Officer Recruitment Campaign.

 All applicants for the NSW Rural Generalist Medical Training Program must be enrolled or have an application pending with either of the general practice colleges.
 Applicants from other college training programs are not eligible for the NSW Rural Generalist Medical Training Program, unless they are also concurrently enrolled with either the RACGP or ACRRM.